Canonical bundle formula and degenerating families of volume forms: The setting and the valuative equivalence result

-The proof is adaptation of the argument in Example~\ref{toy} to a higher model $\pi : Y' \to Y$ such that $G$ appears as a prime divisor on $Y'$.
-Consider the following diagram \eqref{XYs} where $\rho: X' \to X$ is birational and $f'$ also satisfies the SNC condition (\ref{snc}).
-(The morphism $f': X' \to Y'$ in this diagram is obtained by first taking the fibration $X'' \to Y'$ induced by the birational base change $Y' \to Y$ and then taking further blow-ups over $X''$ : cf. \cite[8.4.8]{Ko07}.)
+Now we consider the following diagram \eqref{XYs} where $\rho: X' \to X$ is bimeromorphic and $f'$ also satisfies Kawamata's condition (\ref{snc}).
+(The morphism $f': X' \to Y'$ in this diagram is obtained by first taking the fibration $X'' \to Y'$ induced by the bimeromorphic base change $Y' \to Y$ and then taking further blow-ups over $X''$ : cf. \cite[8.4.8]{Ko07}.)

 We take a Zariski open subset $Y_0 \subset Y$ and let $X_0 := f^{-1} (Y_0)$ so that $f: X_0 \to Y_0$ is submersion.
 Also determine $Y'_0$ and $X'_0 := f'^{-1} (Y'_0)$ in the following diagram so that they are isomorphic to $Y_0$ under $\pi$ and to $X_0$ under $\rho$ respectively.